Associate’s Degree in Counseling

 Associate’s in Marriage and Family Therapy

-Becoming a marriage and family therapist requires a master’s degree or above and licensure in all states.
-However, there are numerous associate-level degree programs that relate to the area of marriage and family therapy (MFT), such as counseling, psychology, and marriage and family studies, which may prepare you for further study and qualify you for related entry-level positions in counseling.
-To learn more about MFT degrees see our marriage and family therapy degree page where the various degree pathways are covered in more depth.
+To become a marriage and family therapist, all states require a master’s degree or above and professional licensure.
+However, there are numerous associate-level degree programs related to marriage and family therapy (MFT), such as counseling, psychology, and marriage and family studies, which prepare graduates for further study or entry-level positions in counseling.
+To learn more about MFT degrees see our marriage and family therapy degree page where we cover the various degree pathways in more depth.

 Associate’s in Mental Health Counseling

-Associate degrees in mental health counseling, mental health studies, or counseling prepare graduates to understand mental health and wellness and support licensed counselors in roles such as mental health technician or assistant.
+Associate degrees in mental health counseling, mental health studies, or counseling prepare graduates to understand mental health and wellness and qualify licensed counselors for roles such as mental health technician or assistant.
 In mental health counseling associate degree programs, students may learn about human behavior and development, foundations of counseling, social and emotional disorders, and clinical terminology.
-While there are associate’s degrees in mental health counseling available, a graduate degree and supervised experience is required to earn full licensure and practice independently as a mental health counselor.
+To qualify for full licensure and practice independently as a mental health counselor, however, a graduate degree and supervised experience are required.
 Find more information about degree pathways in our master’s in mental health counseling degree guide.

 Associate’s in Rehabilitation Counseling